bbehrman10/o-blogs/MetaMask-VB/readme.md

 <img src="https://github.com/bbehrman10/o-blogs/blob/main/MetaMask-VB/images/faucet.png?raw=true"/>

 ### Don't Want to Build It Yourself?
 No Problem!
-You can download a fully working sample `MetaMaskVBDemo` and import it into your own instance of Visual Builder.
+You can download a fully working sample `MetaMaskVBDemo` from this repo and import it into your own instance of Visual Builder.
 All you'll need to do is configure MetaMask, faucet some test ETH, and test away!

 ### Instructions:
 #### Import into Visual Builder